Our businesses

 Do solar farms make any noise?

-Solar panels have no moving parts.
-Any noise produced will generally be from the fans used to keep electrical infrastructure equipment cool.
+Our solar panels have no moving parts (we are not presently using tracker solar, which is substantially more expensive to install and maintain).
+There may be some low-level noise from the fans, which can switch on in high temperatures used to keep electrical infrastructure equipment cool.
 The silence of a solar farm is one of the things visitors often comment on.

 How are the panels attached to the ground?

-Solar panels are attached to an aluminium mounting system which is bolted to galvanised steel posts that are driven into the ground.
+Solar panels are attached to an aluminium mounting system, which is bolted to galvanised steel posts that are driven into the ground.
 This avoids the need for a concrete base platform and makes it easier to recycle the system at the end of its life.
+Other than foundations for any on-site kiosk (which can easily be removed), there is no concrete used in foundations for the panels themselves.
+This makes it easy for the site to be fully restored back to natural soil or grass in a better state than when the field was first converted for solar.

 How long does the construction of a solar farm take?